 The Restoration Technical Institute is proud to promote their new Company Page on LinkedIn.
 We invite you to follow our page and encourage followers to provide us with feedback regarding specific content you would find valuable such as pictures, videos, class updates, etc.

 The Restoration Technical Institute Group on LinkedIn and our Restoration Technical Institute Page on Facebook are both reliable resources as well.
-Our Facebook and LinkedIn are great ways to stay up to date on the latest class offerings in Reading, PA.
-Feel free to join us in meaningful discussions regarding relevant issues while giving and getting tips.
+Our Facebook and LinkedIn are great ways to s

 Tuesday, May 28, 2013